Teeth-whitening side effects.

 Some of the most common side effects associated with tray-based whitening technique that utilizes a peroxide-based whitener are: 1) Tooth sensitivity.
 2) Gum irritation.
 3) Sore throat.
 4) Uneven whitening.

-This page outlines which aspect of the bleaching process can cause these problems and their treatments and solutions.
+This page outlines what aspects of the bleaching process tend to cause these problems, and common treatments or solutions for them.

 A) Tooth sensitivity.